Categories: OOPS

 Output

-Getter and Setter Public Methods for Encapsulation in Java
+What are Getter and Setter Public Methods in Encapsulation in Java?

 class Human {